Nitrates

 -

-The CTD data was obtained during the 2007-2008 scientific cruise #0707 within the framework of the Circumpolar Flaw Lead Study (CFL).
+The CTD data was obtained during the 2007-2008 scientific cruise #0805 within the framework of the Circumpolar Flaw Lead Study (CFL).
 This program included a year round sampling expedition to study the air-sea interactions occurring in the ice-free sections of the southern Beaufort Sea and Amundsen Gulf.
-The data were collected from November 10 to December 18, 2007, aboard the CCGS Amundsen.
-There were 105 casts, associated to 16 oceanographic stations, in the Beaufort Sea area.
+The data were collected from July 19 to August 5, 2008, aboard the CCGS Amundsen.
+There were 64 CTD casts, associated to 47 stations, located in the Beaufort Sea research area.
 The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
 Quality control procedures were applied to the data.
 Data are available on the Polar Data Catalogue and at the Marine Environmental Data Service (MEDS) of Fisheries and Oceans Canada.

 -